kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot/ui-animation.md

 The InventoryDisplay.cs script contains animation logic so the InventoryDisplay prefab: ISimple_Inventory is 'off-screen' when a scene starts, but when the Tab key is pressed, then the prefab moves to it's 'on-screen' position.

-- **[InventoryDisplay: download, add to Scene, configure:](/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md)** Once you have the ISimple_Inventory added to the Canvas in a scene, and you've added the InventoryDisplay.cs script to the prefab, and hit 'apply'.
-Follow the Animation steps below.
+- **[InventoryDisplay: download, add to Scene, configure:](/project-2-dictionaries-to-store-data/inventory-scriptableobject/inventory-display-slot.md)** Once you have the ISimple_Inventory added to the Canvas in a scene, and you've added the InventoryDisplay.cs script to the prefab, and hit 'apply' to update the prefab, then follow the Animation steps below.

 **Animation Steps:**